 In recent years, cities and towns have come to realize that trees provide a wide range of benefits to people living in urban or suburban environments.
 In addition to their aesthetic value, trees improve air and water quality, reduce noise, provide cooling shade that helps conserve energy, and provide food and habitat for birds and other wildlife.
 Conservationists and government officials now regard trees and shrubs, whether growing in public parks or schoolyards, beside roadways, or on residential property, as part of a larger entity known as the community forest.

-Ensuring that this valuable public resource remains healthy and vigorous, so that it will benefit generations to come, requires that communities not only develop thoughtful strategies for managing their forests, but also secure the resources needed to maintain and improve publicly owned trees and encourage wise forestry practices on private land.
+Ensuring that this valuable public resource remains healthy and vigorous, so that it will benefit generations to come, requires that communities develop thoughtful strategies for managing their forests and secure the resources needed to maintain and improve publicly owned trees and encourage wise forestry practices on private land.

 Steps toward a comprehensive management plan include assessing the status of the community forest, determining what the community wants from its forest, and figuring out how to attain those goals.

 For example, a 1998 statistical survey of Arlington street trees showed that 40% of these trees are Norway maples and that 44% of all street trees are in fair to poor condition.
 At present, the Department of Public Works removes about 125 street trees each year, but only has the resources and manpower to replace about 100 trees annually.
 As a result, the community forest is steadily losing trees.
 And this does not take into account the number of mature shade trees being removed by homeowners, felled as residential lots are subdivided and new homes constructed, or as small older homes are “mansionized.”